St. Louis, MO

 Chemicals used to kill weeds in our crops and insects in our homes and on our food products have been linked to serious side effects such as cancer and neurodevelopment in children.

-The term pesticide, herbicide, and insecticide are often used interchangeably but have distinct functions and meanings specific to the target that they aim to control or kill.
+The terms pesticide, herbicide, and insecticide are often used interchangeably but have distinct functions and meanings specific to the target that they aim to control or kill.

 Insecticides are a type of pesticide that is used to prevent or kill insect infestations that destroy crops and plants.
 Herbicides are a type of pesticide used to eliminate plants and weeds.
 Herbicides can be selective – destroying only specific types of plants – or they can be nonselective – destroying any plant that they come into contact with.

 Currently, lawsuits are being filed against Monsanto for cancers believed to be caused by Roundup, their top-selling herbicide that is made with glyphosate.
 Every year, farmers spray, on average, almost a pound of Roundup on every acre of cropland in the U.S. Roundup Lawsuits claim that Monsanto has known for more than 30 years that there is a link between the use of Roundup and cancer, yet failed to warn the public of the dangers.

 Chemicals used in food production – Chemicals such as Diacetyl and other substitutes are used to produce butter-like flavoring in foods and have been the subject of “popcorn lung” lawsuits for years.

 Diacetyl is a highly toxic chemical compound that is very dangerous to the people who work with it on a job site.
 Diacetyl exposure can cause a permanent, servers and potentially lethal lung disease referred to as “popcorn lung” after the widely reported diseases found in workers in the popcorn industry.
 This highly toxic chemical is used as a buttery flavored additive and therefore found in coffee roasting plants and can cause coffee worker lung disease, bakeries, animal feed plants, tortilla factories, bakeries, candy factories, chewing gum manufacturing plants, and other flavoring manufacturing plants.

 Diacetyl lawsuits continue to be filed on behalf of factory workers diagnosed with bronchiolitis obliterans, or diacetyl-induced lung disease.